rocicorp/syncban/README.md

-# Three sync engines, one kanban.
+# Three sync engines, one kanban

 This project demonstrates three sync engines (Zero, Electric, and PowerSync) and three UIs running live against the same Postgres.